Lyna Perez Flaunts Underboob & Long Legs In Tight Crop Top & Miniskirt

-Brunette bombshell Lyna Perez lit up her Instagram page with a titillating snap that saw her showing off plenty of leg and a bit of underboob.
-The model wore a tight crop top and a miniskirt for a flirty look that got her fans to talking.
+Brunette bombshell Lyna Perez lit up her Instagram page with a titillating snap of her showing off plenty of leg and a bit of underboob.
+The model wore a tight crop top and a miniskirt for a flirty look that got her fans talking.

 Lyna's top was sleeveless and made from a thin white fabric.
 Her skirt was pink with two white stripes along the bottom.
 The number had a high waist and a flared hemline that barely covered her booty.

-The model also sported pair of clear sandals with chunky heels and straps that wrapped around her ankles.
+The model also sported a pair of clear sandals with chunky heels and straps that wrapped around her ankles.

 She added some bling to her look with a round purse covered with pink sequins, white handles and a gold chain shoulder strap.

-Lyna style her hair in a high ponytail with tendrils framing her face.
+Lyna styled her hair in a high ponytail with tendrils framing her face.

 The popular influencer appeared to be in the lobby of a building when the picture was taken.
-She leaned a against the corner of a marble wall which was in front of an open area near a set of glass doors.
+She leaned against the corner of a marble surface which was in front of an open area near a set of glass doors.

 Many took some time to give the post some love.